 Last year, more than 177,000 people from all over the world came to Las Vegas for CES 2016–with over 81% of the countries in the world being represented.
 This year, they’re projecting record-breaking attendance numbers.
-And there are a few things you need to know if you’re planning to attend: how to stand out from hundreds of thousands of people with the same goal and how to get the most out of your time out there.
+And there are a few things you need to know if you’re planning to attend: how to use PR to make your product stand out from hundreds of thousands of people with the same goal and how to get the most out of your time out there.
 Four days may seem like a long time, but your time is extremely precious and you need to make the most of it.

 1. Plan Your Schedule and Prioritize Events As Much As Possible